doriszmr/scATD/readme.md

 Other path configurations should follow the parameter descriptions provided below.
 Once the paths and dependence model file (see below) are correctly set, you can execute the code to perform Dist_VAE model domain adpative learning.

-🔴 **Note:** All training and inference data (including bulk data and GSE single-cell data feature and label) used in Dist_VAE are preprocessed according to the instructions provided in the *Data Preprocessing and Feature Extraction from LLM* section.
+🔴 **Note:** All training and inference data (including bulk data and GSE single-cell data feature and label) used in VAE_sf are preprocessed according to the instructions provided in the *Data Preprocessing and Feature Extraction from LLM* section.
 The experimental 16 GSE datasets are available on Figshare.

+🔴 **Note:** For the other datasets reported in the main text, the drugs used for model training were strictly selected based on Table 1 (in main text) to ensure consistency between the dataset and the experimental specifications.
+Therefore, it is essential to correctly configure the `--label_mapping` parameter and to ensure that all other relevant parameters are set appropriately.

 code